 - Problems start when you try to withdraw your so-called winnings because the casino suddenly demands a deposit as part of account checking, often between $100 and $500.

-- You lose your deposit, as the scammers keep your money and refuse every attempt to withdraw, this is classic fraud.
+- You lose your deposit, as the scammers keep your money and refuse every attempt to withdraw.
+This is classic fraud.

 Things to Note